dhoyle/splicedocs-jekyll/pages/ReleaseNotes/NewFeatures.md

 This page describes the major new features added to the Splice Machine database since the original 2.5 GA Release of Splice Machine, in March, 2017.

 Splice Machine Release 2.6 was an interim release in September, 2017, which coincided with the initial Release of our Database-as-a-Service product.
-All changes in v2.6 have also been incorporated into  the 2.7 Release of the Splice Machine database.
+All changes in v2.6 have been incorporated into the 2.7 Release of the Splice Machine database.
 {: .noteIcon}

 ## New Features Only Available in Splice Machine Release 2.7  {#Only27}